evilchili/cotton/README.md

 Cotton is a python library that aims to radically simplify automated configuration management for Continuous Delivery environments.
 Cotton is built upon Fabric, and uses Fabric's concept of *tasks* to provide all the tools necessary to bootstrap new hosts, configure system packages, and deploy full application stacks.

-Cotton is designed first for python applications being deployed to Debian systems, but is easy to extend for other environments.
+Cotton is designed first for python applications being deployed to Debian systems, but is easy to extend for other environments; see for example the `cotton.fabfile.iojs` submodule.

 ## Rationale